-Edyta Lajdorf was born in Poland.
-She is a Master of Music scholar of Guildhall School of Music and Drama, where she studies piano with prof. Paul Roberts and prof. Martin Roscoe, and harpsichord with prof. Carole Cerasi.
+She has graduated with a Master of Music and a Master of Performance degree from the Guildhall School of Music and Drama.
+As a scholar she's studied piano with prof. Paul Roberts and prof. Martin Roscoe, and harpsichord with prof. Carole Cerasi.
 Edyta has completed her Bachelor Degree at the Royal College of Music in London, where she was under the tutelage of prof. Gordon Fergus – Thompson for piano and prof. Jane Chapman for harpsichord.

 Edyta has received the Donemus prize in the Prix Annelie de Man in Amsterdam in the Netherlands (2015), second prize in the Valetta International Piano Competition in Malta (2014), been the finalist of the 1st International Piano Competition ‘Performance without limits’ in Lodz in Poland (2013), won the WISE Foundation’s Outstanding Artist award in Boston in the United States (2012), received second prize in the I. J. Paderewski VIII National Piano Competition in Piotrkow Trybunalski in Poland (2011) and second prize in the J.S.Bach XX International Piano Competition in Gorzow Wielkopolski in Poland (2011).
 In the International Piano Competition in Usti upon Laben in the Czech Republic she received third (2006) and second (2007) prize, and a prize for her interpretation of Beethoven (2007).
 She also represented her school in the National Audition for Piano Class where she gained second (2005) and fifth place (2010).
 She took part in the International Chopin Audition in Sochaczew in Poland, winning prizes in 2003, 2004 and 2006.